The following are EDEN USA, INCORPORATED (hereinafter referred to only as "Eden USA, Incorporated" or just "EDEN" or "PROVIDER") combined

 selective and subject to change with or without notice.

 II.
-SERVICE GUARANTEE-PART 1 (No Show): The agreement of PROVIDER to perform is subject to proven detention by accidents,
+SERVICE GUARANTEE-PART 1 (No Show): The agreement of PROVIDER to perform is subject to potential detention by

 III.
 SERVICE GUARANTEE-PART 2 (Arrival Time): As TRAFFIC/WEATHER is unpredictable in all large cities in the